 - Blood tests, which are done to look for infection or inflammation.

 - Stool sample testing to look for blood, infection, and white blood cells.

 Each patient has a different reaction and ulcerative colitis treatment plan.
 Some may receive over-the-counter medications while others may require more intense medical therapies.

 Doctors often prescribe medicines to reduce inflammation, such as:

 - Steroid medicines.
 These can help reduce or stop ulcerative colitis symptoms.
 They are only used for short periods because they can cause side effects, such as bone thinning (osteoporosis).

 - Aminosalicylates: After your symptoms are under control, these medicines may help prevent flare-ups.

-- Immunomodulators: Medicines that control the immune system You may need these if your disease is severe and aminosalicylates don't keep it from flaring up.
+- Immunomodulators: You may need these medications if your disease is severe and aminosalicylates don't keep it from flaring up.

 - Biologic Therapies: These have recently been prescribed for patients with UC and are changing the way gastroenterologists treat IBD.
 These are the newest class of drugs for people suffering inflammatory bowel disease.
 They are made from antibodies that bind with certain molecules to block a particular action.
 Biologic drugs target specific pathways to help reduce inflammation and the chance of surgery.